-There are limits to the amount of certain types of asset that the scheme may invest in.
+There are limits on amount of certain types of asset that the scheme may invest in.
 These limits are:

-- ▶ No more than 2.5% of the fund may be invested in equity or property investment that behaves like debt. - No more than 5% of the fund is permitted in quoted infrastructure investments (included in the Corporate Bond and Index-Linked ranges). - No more than 5% of the fund is permitted in Preference Shares (included in the Fixed Interest and Corporate Bond ranges). - No more than 5% of the fund is permitted in non-Sterling denominated bonds (across both Fixed Interest and Index-Linked). - No more than 0.5% of the fund may consist of warrants. - ▶ Unlisted or unquoted investments should be no more than 0.5% of the fund.
+- No more than 2.5% of the fund may be invested in equity or property investment that behaves like debt. - No more than 5% of the fund is permitted in quoted infrastructure investments (included in the Corporate Bond and Index-Linked ranges). - No more than 5% of the fund is permitted in Preference Shares (included in the Fixed Interest and Corporate Bond ranges). - No more than 5% of the fund is permitted in non-Sterling denominated bonds (across both Fixed Interest and Index-Linked). - No more than 5% in value of the fund may be invested in units in authorised unit trust schemes. - No more than 0.5% of the fund may consist of warrants. - ▶ Unlisted or unquoted investments should be no more than 0.5% of the fund.